IREN INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Iris Energy Limited Investors With Substantial Losses Have Opportunity To Lead C...

-NEW YORK, Oct.
-11, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Iris energy Limited ("Iris Energy" or "the Company") (NASDAQ: IREN ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+15, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Iris energy Limited (“Iris Energy” or“the Company”) (NASDAQ: IREN) and certain of its officers.

 Class Definition